BEIJING

 THE ASIAN SERIES PT11

 I have been really looking forward to the Great Wall since I made plans to visit China.
-When I was in Shanghai, Steve Kerr mentioned that you can actually do tours which get you into North Korea!
-Something I really want to do but really don’t have the time with Japan already being booked in 10days time.
+When I was in Shanghai, Steve Kerr mentioned that you can actually do tours that get you into North Korea!
+Something I really want to do but really don’t have the time, with Japan already being booked in 10days time.

 WHERE IS BEIJING?